← Back to the latest brief

 Manno Sanon, the goal that silenced Italy

-Haiti's only other World Cup.
-Sanon beat Dino Zoff and ended 1,142 minutes of Italian invincibility.
-52 years later, the Grenadiers return.
+Haiti's only World Cup.
+Sanon beat Dino Zoff and ended 1,142 minutes of Italian invincibility — still the standard the Grenadiers chase.